Hinduism in Réunion: Hinduism today

-Although many have converted to Christianity, in the rear portion of every Tamil Christian house, there is usually a small structure dedicated to the Hindu goddess Mariamman where they worship.
-Several Hindu traditions have been subsumed by Christian traditions.
-The cult of Mariamman has been absorbed into the worship of Virgin Mary.
-Janmashtami, birth day of God Krishna, is considered to be the date of birth of Jesus Christ.
-Saint Expedit, worshipped locally, is identified with Goddess Kali.

 In recent years, there has been a revival of Hinduism among members of the Tamil community.
 This has led to the establishment of many temples and ashrams.
 Some Gurukkals (Temple priests) were also brought from Tamil Nadu as a part of this.
 Nonetheless, Dr Kalai Selvam Shanmugam, President of the Tamil Sangham in Reunion speaking at the Chennai Centre for Global Studies in 2018 regretted that some Temple priests brought from Tamil Nadu had been more interested in making money than in spreading the gospels of Hinduism.

-An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu rites, a practice that has earned them the sobriquet of being "socially Catholic and privately Hindu."
+An interesting feature, likely peculiar to Réunion, is the simultaneous observance by some ethnic Indians of both Catholic and Hindu religion but in separate way, a practice that has earned them the sobriquet of being "public Catholic and privately Hindu."
+This is the cause during the period of indentures, where most Indian Hindus were reassigned as Catholics, more or less by force, but they wanted to keep their original religion in secret.

 The French government gathers no statistics on religious affiliation.
 Because of this, it is impossible to know accurately how many Hindus there are in Réunion.
 Most of the large towns have a functioning Hindu temple.